ImTau/Essential-Commands/docs/Permissions-Quickstart.md

 ```

 This creates a role `admin`, with the ability to create and delete `warp`s, and
-grants all players the ability to use the `tpa` and `home` features, and the
+grants all players the ability to use the `tpa` and `home` features, the
-ability to teleport to `warp`s.
+ability to teleport to `warp`s, and access to the `/rtp` command.

 <!-- tabs:end -->